In the modern workplace, keeping employees motivated is essential to maintaining and growing organizational performance.

 Performance bonuses are typically monetary incentives awarded over and above an employee’s regular pay.
-These bonuses are tied to an employee’s performance, as well as the performance of the organization.
+Like merit increases, these bonuses are tied to an employee’s performance, as well as the performance of the organization.
 For a monetary performance incentive to be awarded fairly, an employee must be well aware of what is required of them to earn it, and the means to do so must be within their control.
 In other words, it must be tied to their personal goals and KPIs.

 Cost to Company: According to a survey by WorldatWork, the average percentage of payroll spent on bonuses and incentives was 12.5% in 2020.
 This percentage may be higher in certain industries, such as financial services, and can depend on an employee's level of responsibility.

 Why it Works: Performance bonuses are powerful and tangible motivators for employees to hit their targets and exceed their defined KPIs.
 For best efficacy, give your employees a clear and attainable target to aim at.
 If the minimum requirement for earning an incentive isn’t realistic, it can have the opposite effect of what you’re aiming for.

 Formalized rewards and recognition is a powerful way to motivate your team members for their contributions to the company's growth.
 Employee rewards programs serve to foster a positive work environment and a company culture of appreciation.

 Recognition in itself is a great incentive for an employee to give their best at work.
 After all, who doesn't like being told they've done a good job?